itstarun1999/covid_19/README.md

 Random Forest is an ensemble algorithm that works by constructing multiple Decision Trees and then aggregating the results to make a final prediction.
 This algorithm helps to reduce the risk of overfitting and improves the accuracy of the prediction.
 In this project, the Random Forest algorithm was used to build a model to predict the likelihood of an individual being diagnosed with COVID-19.
 ## Logistic Regression
 Logistic Regression is a popular algorithm used for binary classification problems.
 It works by fitting a logistic curve to the data, which represents the probability of the positive class given the input features.
 In this project, the Logistic Regression algorithm was used to build a model to predict the likelihood of an individual being diagnosed with COVID-19.
+## Results
+After building and training the three machine learning models on the COVID-19 dataset, we compared their performance to determine which model was the best.
+The Random Forest model achieved the highest accuracy of all three models, with an accuracy of 89%.
+The Decision Tree model achieved an accuracy of 89%, and the Logistic Regression model achieved an accuracy of 88%.
+Therefore, we concluded that the Random Forest model was the best model for predicting the likelihood of an individual being diagnosed with COVID-19 based on the given dataset.
 ## Conclusion
 The COVID-19 Machine Learning Project utilized three different machine learning algorithms to predict the likelihood of an individual being diagnosed with COVID-19 based on various demographic, health, and behavioral factors.
 The project demonstrated the effectiveness of machine learning algorithms in predicting health outcomes based on real-world data.
 The project can be extended further by incorporating more features, using more advanced machine learning algorithms, and optimizing the hyperparameters of the models.
+Overall, the Random Forest algorithm was found to be the most accurate in predicting the likelihood of an individual being diagnosed with COVID-19.

 ## Badges